Making Changes – What Is Troubling You?

 Making Changes – part 3 of the series.
 Be Clear About Your Emotions!

 What Is Troubling You?
 In the last post in this series I discussed the need to be quite clear about what you need to change.
 I said you needed to be as specific and detailed as you could in the way you defined the change.
 Starting with a clear and detailed description has a huge impact on the success of your change.

 Next you need to think about how you really feel about the change.
 No significant change is made without some impact on our emotions.
 Understanding what those emotions are and knowing how to manage their impact can be key to success.

-Troublesome emotions like anxiety, depression, guilt, shame, anger, hurt, jealousy and envy can occur at different times in our lives.
-They can be associated with lots of different kinds of events.
-But sometimes they occur when most people would think there should be nothing to worry about.
+Troublesome emotions like anxiety, depression, guilt, shame, anger, hurt, jealousy and envy can occur at any time in our lives.
+They might be associated with lots of different events.
+Sometimes they occur when most people may think there should be nothing to worry about.
+But they worry you.
 And they can be very difficult to deal with.